The role of the health services manager

 You will still be expected to use analytical tools and techniques from business disciplines including finance, marketing and operations management.
 However, you will also be expected to use the tools and techniques of data analysis for planning.

-The digitisation of patient data also raises privacy issues which can be amplified when transferring health information between incompatible systems.
-Understanding the risks, consequences and most importantly, responsible use of patient data, is essential.
+The digitisation of patient data also raises privacy issues, which can be amplified when health information is transferred between incompatible systems.
+Understanding the risks, consequences and, most importantly, responsible use of patient data is essential.

-UTS Online’s Master of Health Services Management offers a sub-major specialisation in Digital Health to upgrade your information management skills.
+UTS Online’s Master of Health Services Management offers a major specialisation in Digital Health and Analytics to upgrade your information management skills.

 Information management skills

-In research conducted by Slipicevic and Masic (2012), information management skills refer to your ability to gather information and analyse it.
-While this may include digital information, it’s also information that you gather from professional development, professional literature and even conversations or meetings within your organisation.
+In research conducted by Slipicevic and Masic (2012), information management skills refer to the ability to gather and analyse information.
+While this may include digital information, it also includes information gathered from professional development, professional literature and even conversations or meetings within your organisation.

 You need to be able to assimilate the information that you collect, organise and interpret to be able to put it to use.
 Then you may need to call on your skills in change management when it comes to implementing those learnings.